Carina of trachea

 The carina of trachea (also: "tracheal carina") is a ridge of cartilage at the base of the trachea separating the openings of the left and right main bronchi.

 Structure

 The carina is a cartilaginous ridge separating the left and right main bronchi that is formed by the inferior-ward and posterior-ward prolongation of the inferior-most tracheal cartilage.

-The carina occurs at the lower end of the trachea - usually at the level of the 4th to 5th thoracic vertebra.
+The carina occurs at the lower end of the trachea - usually at the level of the transverse thoracic plane (also plane of Louis), which passes through the intervertebral disc between thoracic vertebrae 4 and 5 posteriorly, and the second costal cartilage anteriorly.
 This is in line with the sternal angle, but the carina may raise or descend up to two vertebrae higher or lower with breathing.
 The carina lies to the left of the midline, and runs antero-posteriorly (front to back).

 Blood supply

 The bronchial arteries supply the carina and the rest of the lower trachea.

 Relations

 The carina is around the area posterior to where the aortic arch crosses to the left of the trachea.
 The azygos vein crosses right to the trachea above the carina.